 Although I can give no credit to years of higher learning, I do owe what I’ve learned to those who have reached out and taken me under their wings.
 There are many.
 Some have helped me a little, and some have helped me a lot.
 I’m grateful to all.
 And I know it’s important to give back.

 Paying it forward, I’ve made a point to be involved as much as I can be in the Nebraska Writers Guild, as a board members, a committee chair, and helping out where I can.
 I’ve participated and helped to found critique groups in my area.
 I’ve hosted small seminars and workshops which involved other writers I respect.
 I’ve worked with libraries and book stores and art galleries to arrange speaking opportunities for fellow-Nebraska-authors.
-I also host a website that provides free book promotion to other Indie authors, and offers inexpensive opportunities for promotion to all authors, as well as writing critique and competition opportunities.

 Thank you for visiting my website and reading my books.